seanballais/cmsc135/projects/proj3_measurement/spec.md

 **Short answer questions**

 1. Answer the following questions using the results obtained from experiment a.
-   * Which ASes are Berkeley directly connected to?
+   * Which ASes are UPVTC directly connected to?
    * Which traceroute traverses the most number of ASes?
 How about the least number of ASes?
    * Which websites' routes are load-balanced?
    * Are the observed routes stable over multiple runs?
 For each website, how many unique routes did you observe?